TBD54566975/known-customer-credential/README.md

 1. Mobile App resolves the PFI's DID and sends an HTTP GET Request to the `serviceEndpoint` of the first `IDV` service found in the resolved DID Document
 2. PFI constructs a [SIOPv2 Authorization Request](#response)
 3. PFI URI-encodes SIOPv2 Authorization Request and returns in HTTP response
-4. Mobile Wallet verifies integrity of SIOPv2 Authorization Request and constructs a [SIOPv2 Authorization Response](#request-1)
+4. Mobile App verifies integrity of SIOPv2 Authorization Request and constructs a [SIOPv2 Authorization Response](#request-1)
-5. Mobile Wallet POSTs SIOPv2 Authorization Response to the `response_uri` from the SIOPv2 Authorization Request
+5. Mobile App POSTs SIOPv2 Authorization Response to the `response_uri` from the SIOPv2 Authorization Request
 6. PFI verifies integrity of SIOPv2 Authorization Response and constructs [IDV Request](#response-1)
 7. PFI returns IDV Request in HTTP response
-8. Mobile Wallet verifies integrity of IDV Request
+8. Mobile App verifies integrity of IDV Request
-9. Mobile Wallet loads URL provided in IDV Request in Webview
+9. Mobile App loads URL provided in IDV Request in Webview

 ### Request